marietolteca00/eds220-hwk4/README.md

-# Landsat True and False-Color Imagery with Fire Perimeters in Los Angeles County
+# LA Wildfire and Social Impacts

+# Author: Marie Tolteca
+# Date: 12/12/2025

 ## About:
 This repository contains code and materials for analyzing Landsat imagery and mapping wildfire perimeters in Los Angeles County.
 It demonstrates how to: